 Her areas of interest include contemporary poetry, flash fiction, prose poetry and teaching poetry in public schools.

 Professor Zimmerman is a coach for the Poetry Out Loud high school recitation project and has taught writing workshops in K-12 classrooms in Colorado and Florida.
-She has been the poet-in-residence at schools in Fort Collins, Brighton, Aurora, Idalia and Longmont, and has been a teaching artist at the annual Aesthetic Education Institute of Colorado at the University of Denver 5 times.
+She has been the poet-in-residence at schools in Fort Collins, Brighton, Aurora, Idalia and Longmont, and has been a master teaching artist at the annual Aesthetic Education Institute of Colorado at the University of Denver 6 times.
 She lives in north Fort Collins with her family.